 • S — System.
 It’s a computer system that processes various types of data and puts them all in order.
 It collects statistics, runs reports, and automates grading, streamlining the entire training process.

 The size and scope of organizations that leverage LMSs are pretty broad.
 They can be a large global enterprise with thousands of learners or a startup that uses an LMS for small businesses.
-And of course, there can be nonprofit organizations, government agencies, and educational institutions that train a variety of audiences.
+And, of course, there can be nonprofit organizations, government agencies, and educational institutions.

-Here are just a few examples of people and enterprises that benefit from an LMS in their work:
+Let’s take a look at how people can benefit from an LMS in their work:

-Universities, extracurricular schools, K-12 schools, and other institutions employ LMS platforms to support both traditional learning and online learning environments.
-Teachers and professors use LMSs to distribute course materials, post quizzes and assignments, and engage with students in a collaborative learning setting.
+• Teachers employ learning management solutions to create virtual classrooms, distribute course materials, post quizzes and assignments, and engage with students in a collaborative learning setting.

 What Are the Benefits of an LMS?

-There are a lot of obvious advantages of using an LMS both for businesses and learners:
+There are many obvious advantages to using an LMS, both for businesses and learners:

 For businessesFor learners

-Stay on top of compliance training and keep everyone up to date with the latest regulationsSee higher compliance and workplace safety levels
+Stay on top of compliance training and keep everyone up to date with the latest regulations.Get customized training.

-Maintain a unified approach to marketing, sales, and customer service through channel partner training Establish streamlined communication between partners and affiliates
+Maintain a unified approach to marketing, sales, and customer service through channel partner training.Revisit and review courses and materials as needed.

-You can see that these benefits of a learning management system create many training scenarios or situations where you can use it.
-Feel free to look into more cases and learn exactly how corporate LMSs can drive your business success.
+Feel free to examine more cases and learn exactly how corporate LMSs can drive your business success.

 Types of LMSs

-Let’s move to a more technical part to discover what types of learning platforms exist and how they differ.
-Here’s a description of different types of LMSs:
+Let’s move to a more technical aspect to see what types of learning platforms exist and how they differ.

 Both corporate and academic LMSs provide access to course materials online and automate different aspects of training processes, but they have some differences:

 • Learning goals.
-Academic learning is aimed at producing good students who have a profound knowledge of subjects and strive to learn more.
+Academic learning aims at producing excellent students who have a profound knowledge of subjects and strive to learn more.
 Here, theoretical knowledge as the basis for strong practical skills is the end goal.
-In turn, corporate training focuses on practical application, and one of its main objectives is ROI.
+In turn, corporate training focuses on practical application, and one of its primary objectives is ROI.

 • Course timeline.
 For workforce training, time limits are shorter, so a corporate training platform must be flexible to fit all time frames and business needs.
 Semesters, trimesters, and quarters — these are the time frames for educational institutions.
-For them, scheduling units such as holidays, exam times, and periods are needed.
+Here, you need to schedule units such as holidays, exam times, and periods.

 • Certifications vs. grades.
-Corporate software usually offers the capability of tracking and completion in the form of certifications.
-Academic software typically tracks learners’ progress through its grading system.
-It provides grade books for monitoring attendance and assignment results, as well as keeping other information on each student in the roster.
+Corporate LMSs typically allow you to track and complete certifications.
+Academic software tracks learner progress through its grading system.
+It provides grade books to track attendance, assignments, and other student information.

 • Tools for social learning.
-Other functionalities that an academic learning platform usually provides are capabilities for creating student groups for class projects and breakout sessions, discussion boards, and a built-in web conferencing tool.
+An academic learning platform usually lets you create student groups for class projects and breakout sessions, use discussion boards, and hold web conferences with a built-in tool.

 • Content updates.
 Educational LMSs don’t need to be updated regularly because the content is mostly based on the sciences and humanities.
-In contrast, a corporate LMS should have the ability to quickly and easily update courses to match changing market needs.
+In contrast, a corporate LMS should be able to quickly and easily update courses to match changing market needs and legislative requirements.

-You can either store all the data on your company’s own servers, thus hosting the system yourself, or you can select a SaaS LMS platform and leave it to your vendor to deal with server load, backups, and security.
-A SaaS platform is the best match if you don’t have IT staff in place and want to focus on creating learning content.
+You can either store all the data on your company’s servers, thus hosting the system yourself, or you can select a SaaS LMS platform and leave it to your vendor to deal with server load, backups, and security.
+A SaaS platform like iSpring Learn is the best match if you don’t have IT staff in place and want to focus on creating course content.

 Some companies avoid cloud-based learning management systems because of data security concerns.
-They believe that their information that is stored on a remote server might become compromised.
-However, there are different ways to safeguard your data.
+They worry that their information stored on a remote server could be compromised.
+However, there are different ways to safeguard your data with cloud-based LMSs, too.
 For instance, ensure that the LMS vendor has effective encryption protocols and will back up your information.

 LMS vs. LCMS (Learning Content Management System)

-If you’re going to build courses in-house, you can choose between two alternatives: either buy an LCMS with course-creating functionalities or purchase an LMS and an authoring tool separately.
+If you’re going to build courses in-house, you can choose between two alternatives: either buy an LCMS with course-creating functionalities (e.g., Auzmor Learn) or purchase an LMS and an eLearning authoring tool separately.

 1. Built-in course editors usually have serious functional limitations.